 - Courses must be taken for a grade - no pass/fail courses will count

 - Courses must be taken in-residence.
 No transfer coursework.
-Courses taken via an approved study abroad program may count if approved and via exchange.
+Courses taken via a study abroad program may count if pre-approved.

 - Research done for course credit (EE X60 Special Problems courses; no more than one semester) may be eligible.

 - Engineering Co-op (EE 325LX, 325LY, & 325LZ, or EE 225MA & 225MB; up to three credit hours).

 - Approved Engineering Internship in Industry (EE 125S, up to three credit hours).
 To earn EE 125S credit for an internship, paperwork needs to be submitted before the internship begins.